andrewathalye/destiny-inventory-tool/README.md

 Usage
 -----
-This is the simplest bit, just open the application, go to the URL, and it should download your profile and render your inventory.
+This is the simplest bit: just open the application, go to the auth URL in a web browser, and it should download your profile and render your inventory.

+You may need to allow the tool to use TCP port 8888 in order for the authentication process to complete, but this is only required for initial setup.
+You can optionally perform authentication on a different computer and copy the token file.

+Please create an Issue for any errors you experience, along with the full output of the programme.
+This allows for a much better experience when reproducing errors, and also makes it possible to find the issue more quickly.

 Contributing
 ------------